pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_objects.md

-# App Context API for Unreal SDK (Condensed)
+# App Context API for Unreal SDK

-App Context is serverless storage for user, channel, and membership metadata with real-time events on set/update/remove.
-Setting data to the same existing value doesn't trigger an event.

-Use via Blueprints or C++:
+App Context provides serverless storage for user and channel metadata and their membership associations.
+PubNub emits events when object data is set, updated, or removed; setting identical data doesn't trigger events.
+Use via Blueprints or C++.

-- Blueprints: start with the Pubnub Subsystem node.
-- C++: add dependency and access subsystem.
+In Blueprints, use the Pubnub Subsystem node.
+In C++, add dependency and access via Game Instance Subsystem.

-Add module dependency in Source/YourProject/YourProject.Build.cs:
+Add PubnubLibrary dependency in Source/YourProject/YourProject.Build.cs:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access the subsystem in C++:
+Access the subsystem:

 ```
 #include "Kismet/GameplayStatics.h"
 #include "PubnubSubsystem.h"